Blog Tidbits on The 500th Anniversary of the Protestant Reformation

 On October 31, 2017, the Protestant Reformation turns 500 years old, commemorating the posting of the 95 Theses that Martin Luther nailed to the door of the Wittenberg Castle church.
-(To read the entire blog posts, click on the titles below)

 The Reformation and the Glory of God (John Piper)

 "The Reformers believed that only grace could raise us from the dead, and only Christ could become our punishment and our perfection.
 These two miracles—of life from the dead and wrath removed—could only be received as a gift through faith.
 They could never be merited or earned, all so that the entire transaction would culminate soli Deo Gloria—to the glory of God alone."

 Did The Reformation Secularize the West?
 (Kevin Flatt)

 "Once, in the Middle Ages, Western Christendom was united in a shared faith under a single Roman Catholic church.
 All areas of life were suffused with religious influence and significance, and it was almost impossible to disbelieve in God or live one’s life as if he were unimportant.
 But the Protestant Reformation came along and shattered this unity, creating deep, irresolvable disagreements about fundamental questions of authority, doctrine, worship, and morality—even among Protestants themselves.
 The resulting conflicts could and did turn violent, as the various groups persecuted each other and doctrinal disputes provided pretexts for religious wars.